CidadaoFiscal/chico-aws/README.md

 # Chicó
-Chicó is a collection of automatic webscrapping scripts to help analyse public expendures from Pernambuco Legislative Assembly (ALEPE).
+Chicó is a collection of automatic webscrapping scripts to help analyse public expenditures from Pernambuco Legislative Assembly (ALEPE).

 ## Azure Functions
 This project is a simple port from local running code to scheduled azure functions.
 It can be enhanced to consider edge cases such as website unavailability.